 Also, cover the burgers with a piece of parchment paper.
 The separated burgers have a lesser chance of sticking together this way.

-An important part of grilling properly a frozen burger is remembering when you froze the meat, and what you put in it.
+An important part of grilling properly frozen patties is remembering when you froze the meat, and what you put in it.
 We always write on our zipper lock style bag all this information so we can rotate them in a first in, first out fashion.

-The best thing about you making burgers when they are frozen, is that your family will be impressed that you can make a great meal in what seems like a short amount of time.
+The best thing about you making frozen burger patties, is that your family will be impressed that you can make a great meal in what seems like a short amount of time.

 Pull your burgers, and serve them on a toasted onion roll.
 Garnish with sautéed onions and jalapenos.
 Warm a thick slice of Cheddar or Muenster cheese.
 Serve all this along with fried onion rings, corn on the cob and potato salad.

-Turn on Jimmy Buffet’s “Cheeseburger in Paradise”, for everyone’s enjoyment.
-Compliment the meal with Kool-Aid for the kids, sweet or unsweet iced tea or an aromatic brown ale for the adults, but most of all, Enjoy!
+That's the best way to grill frozen patties.
+Compliment your meal with Kool-Aid for the kids, sweet or unsweet iced tea or an aromatic brown ale for the adults, but most of all, Enjoy!